joysmith/Arduino-Step-by-Step-Getting-Started-by-Tech-explorations/07 Arduino programming/README.md

 - The analogRead() function reads value from 0-1023
 - The analogWrite() function write value from 0-255
 - Thats why we need map() function to map value (scale in)
+- LED uses current limiting resistor to protect it from damaging it

 ### 75. Introduction to the RGB (color) LED<a id="75"></a>